 Online Health Inspector Classes, Schools and Training Programs

 As a health inspector, you'll to ensure safe working conditions.
 You'll do this by enforcing and inspecting safety standards in restaurants, offices, factories and power plants.
 Read on to learn about what classes are included in an online health inspector program, whether hands-on training is available and how to pick a school.
-Schools offering Epidemiology degrees can also be found in these popular choices.
+Schools offering Community Health Education & Advocacy degrees can also be found in these popular choices.